wavejumper/rehook/README.md

 You can see these three fns in action in the demo code above.

-**TODO:** provide a 'synthetic' later for easily constructing mock JS events.
+**TODO:** provide an easy way to construct mock JS events.
 Perhaps look to using [jsdom](https://github.com/jsdom/jsdom)?

 ## Testing the data layer

 * The test reports provides a way to view effects and state over time.
 However, this is provided only as a means of debugging.
-Both `use-state` and `use-effects` are implementation details - and therefore shouldn't be tested.
+Both `use-state` and `use-effects` are implementation details - and shouldn't be tested.
-* Therefore, `rehook-test` is about testing the resulting output of the component
+* Therefore, `rehook-test` is about testing the resulting output of the component.
 * If you follow a re-frame like pattern of using global app state, it should be possible to inspect your subscriptions and invoke your effects using the `rehook.test` primitives.
 More documentation to follow.

 ## rehook.test reports